 The table below provides a summary of some potential hazards associated with the use of the plant.
 Genie evaluates each of these potential hazards during the risk assessment process in an effort to select specific control measures, (e.g. designs, guarding, warnings) that will reduce the likelihood that the operator, platform occupants, maintenance personnel or bystanders will be exposed to the hazard.

-Many of these hazards are also covered in the WorkSafe Victoria Plant Hazard Guidance, and AS1418.10 Appendix A, which is the governing design standard for these plants.
+Many of these hazards can be identified in the relevant States Plant Hazard Guidance document, and AS1418.10 Appendix A, which is the governing design standard for these plant